CBorowski-dev/docs-operaton-org/content/reference/dmn/decision-literal-expression/_index.md

 The id is the technical identifier of the decision.
 It is set in the `id` attribute on the `decision` element.

-Each decision should have an unique id when it is [deployed] to Camunda 7.
+Each decision should have an unique id when it is [deployed] to Operaton.
 The engine uses the id as the decision key of the deployed `DecisionDefinition`.